 Saint Vincent and the Grenadines

 As with many of the other Caribbean islands open to U.S. travelers right now, Saint Vincent and the Grenadines requires you to complete a pre-arrival form.
 If you’re unvaccinated you also have to take a PCR test.
 This must be taken no more than 72 hours before arrival.
 You’ll need to prove you have a reservation at an approved quarantine hotel, and may have to take another PCR test on arrival, then will have to quarantine at an approved hotel for 14 days, where you’ll be re-tested for COVID-19 between day four and day seven.
-If you’re fully vaccinated, you still must take a PCR test 72 hours before your arrival, then will be retested on arrival, but your hotel quarantine will only last 48 hours rather than 14 days.
+If you’re fully vaccinated, you still must take a PCR test 72 hours before your arrival, but there are no further requirements, other than everyone wearing a mask in public spaces..

 São Tomé and Príncipe

 This lush tropical African island nation is paradise for hikers and beach-lovers.
 Americans can currently enter with a PCR test taken up to 72 hours before departure.
-There’s another PCR test required on arrival ($37), you’ll need to self-quarantine until you get the results, and everybody must wear a mask in public areas.
-Clubs are closed and there’s a curfew in the capital from 9 p.m. to 5 a.m, unless you’re vaccinated.
-On Príncipe there are now restrictions including a curfew from 5 p.m. to 5 a.m for anyone unvaccinated.
+There’s another PCR test required on arrival ($37), and if you’re unvaccinated you’ll need to self-quarantine at an approved hotel for 24 hours until you get two sets of negative results, and everybody must wear a mask in public areas.
+Clubs are closed and there’s a curfew in the capital from 9 p.m. to 5 a.m, everywhere, unless you’re vaccinated.
+In Príncipe it begins earlier, at 5 p.m.
 To travel between Príncipe and São Tomé you need to submit a COVID-19 rapid test within 24 hours of departure.

 From diverse wildlife parks to its shimmering beaches, Senegal has a lot to offer and is a model for stability in the region.
 Many English-speaking tourists aren’t so familiar with this destination but French travelers have been going for years.
 Americans are able to visit if they can provide a negative PCR test on arrival taken at an approved laboratory no more than five days prior, or show proof of vaccination.
 You’ll have to complete a passenger location form and wear a mask in public.